 Date – 07/26/2020

 To – Greenpeace

 From – Patrick Schaefer

 Subject – The Snowball Effect of Melting Sea Ice

 Action Required – Complete global support of influencers worldwide

 Distribution List – Members of Greenpeace

-Importance of Sea Ice Melt –

 Ice has long been responsible for regulating the Earth’s temperature and ensuring that the oceans stay cool.
 Without ice absorbing most of the sun’s heat, the water absorbs it which causes further ice melt.
 Unless the world works together to solve this important problem, it may already be too late to save the planet.

-Importance of Influencers –
+Summary of Solution –

 Influencers have been an important part in how the world views different political, humane, and most importantly, environmental topics.
 From the people on billboards to the top celebrities in every country, influencers are heavily involved in our lives – whether we realize it or not.
 In understanding how important this tool can be, it’s also important to understand what they have already done in the past for climate change.